 Chisholm Creek Park is one of the largest parks in Wichita.
-Its habitats represent most of the major habitat types in the Great Plains.
+Its features represent the major habitat types in the Great Plains.
 Managed by Wichita Park & Recreation as a Wichita Wild Habitat Area to optimize the diversity and quality of the habitat, it complements the educational mission of the GPNC.

 In its 282 acres are 2 1/2 miles of paved trails that cross native and restored prairies, wetlands, ponds, and woodlands.
-All these trails are accessible.
+All the trails are ADA accessible.

 Chisholm Creek Park is home to at least...

 Regular sightings include turkey, white-tailed deer, egrets and herons, kites and hawks, ducks (mallards, teal, gadwall, wigeon), muskrat, mink, box turtles, aquatic turtles, snakes, songbirds, swallows, and many more!

 Artificial lures only, all fish caught must be released.There is no fishing allowed on bridges or other wetland areas of Chisholm Creek Park.